 Conclusion

 You might want to incorporate screenshots into your ASP.NET Core application for many reasons.
 In this article, you've seen how you can use different NuGet packages to take screenshots of a website locally.
 You also saw the benefit of using a screenshot service like Urlbox.
 With it, you can take ad-free, high-quality screenshots with minimal effort in an ASP.NET Core application.
-Finally, you learned how to use the webhook functionality provided by Urlbox to take screenshots asynchronously.
+Finally, you learned how to use the webhook feature provided by Urlbox to take screenshots asynchronously.